 - VGA, with a separate headphone-style audio cable for sound

-- AirPlay wireless (in some locations)
+- AirPlay wireless

 Using the Projector, Wired Connection – Step by Step

 - Connect the VGA or HDMI cable to your laptop.
-If there are two Laptop buttons, use the cable labelled accordingly.
+If there are two Laptop connections, use the cable labelled accordingly.
 If your laptop requires an adapter to connect to the cable, connect your adapter to the cable in the room first, and then connect the adapter to your laptop (see below for more information).

 - Turn on or wake up your computer if it was not already on.
 Note that it is recommended to bring your AC power adapter for your laptop and keep it plugged in during your presentation.
 Otherwise, the laptop may go into sleep or power save mode unexpectedly.